-Baby sunscreen recommendations differ for infants younger and older than 6 months.
-Consider these general guidelines from the American Academy of Pediatrics, the Food and Drug Administration and the American Cancer Society:
+Sunscreen is OK to use on babies 6 months or older.
+Younger babies should use other forms of sun protection.
+Consider these guidelines from the American Academy of Pediatrics, the Food and Drug Administration and the American Cancer Society:

 - For babies 6 months or older.
 If your baby is 6 months or older, liberally use sunscreen.
-In addition, avoid exposing your baby to the sun during peak hours — generally 10 a.m. to 4 p.m. — and dress your baby in protective clothing, a hat with a brim and sunglasses.
+Also, avoid exposing your baby to the sun during peak hours — generally 10 a.m. to 2 p.m. — and dress your baby in protective clothing, a hat with a brim and sunglasses.

 Remember, just a few serious sunburns can increase your baby's risk of skin cancer later in life.
 Taking simple steps now can go a long way toward protecting your baby from the risks of sun exposure.Next question